manassaloi/manassaloi.github.io/_posts/2021-03-03-eloquence.markdown

 I had tweeted this a few weeks earlier: "I have never heard Chamath pause/ say ummm in any of the interviews I have seen of him.
 Being so eloquent has definitely helped him reach where he is today."

 Someone countered this by replying "What about Elon?".
-I used to be a victim of the fallacy: 'This famous person has X/does not have X, so let me also do X/not do X' too earlier.
+I also used to be a victim of the fallacy: 'This famous person has X/does not have X, so let me also do X/not do X' earlier.
 What I do now is remember that we are not this famous person X. We are not the richest person on this planet.
 Elon is.
 Most of us lie in the [middle of the bell curve](https://manassaloi.com/2021/01/09/MBA-not.html).

 Lets take a few more examples.